Anticipated Festival Schedule

 - Director registers for a free director account.
 Contact Wayne Gordon (firstname.lastname@example.org) for instructions.

-- Beginning [aijb-date-open], directors may register their student applications and upload audition recordings.
+- Beginning August 31, 2023, directors may register their student applications and upload audition recordings.
 Only recordings submitted through the online portal will be accepted.

-- An audition fee of $10.00 per application is required to process the application recording.
-(Checks payable to All-Illinois Junior Band, PO Box 501, Glenview, IL 60025.
-Invoice may be printed following student registration.)
+- An audition fee of $12.00 per application is required to process the application recording.
+(Checks payable to All-Illinois Junior Band, PO Box #41, 312 Park Avenue, Clarendon Hills, IL 60514.
+An invoice may be printed following student registration.)

 - Audition recordings may be uploaded at the time of registration or at a later date (as long as they are uploaded by the audition deadline).